Do Mothers Make Different Breastmilk For Boys And Girls?

 If you weren’t aware that breastmilk varies between mothers or that it might also vary depending upon whether your baby is a boy or a girl, then surely there is much more you need to learn about it.
 Scientists have revealed something more about breastmilk, which you would love to read about here:

 1. Your baby’s sex determines the nature of breastmilk:

 Katie Hinde, an evolutionary biologist at Harvard University, has been investigating as to how breastmilk can build a baby’s neurobiological, immunological and behavioral development.
 Through her study on monkeys and cows that make a different kind of milk

-depending upon whether its baby is a male or a female, it turns out that:
+depending upon whether its baby is a male or

 - A baby girl produces more calcium in mother’s milk.

 - A female child would cause milk production in high volumes, especially if the mother had not reproduced before.

 - A male child would trigger mother’s milk rich in proteins and fats with low concentrations of sugar.